Dshashek/ELK_Monitoring_Network_Diagram/README.md

 Metricbeat will allow us to specify specific information about services and programs running on the monitored machines.
 For instance, you could use filebeat to monitor the CPU load, or the available drive space on monitored machines.

 ### Using the Playbooks
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned and the machinese are set up properly in Azure:
+Assuming you have such a control node provisioned and the machines are set up properly in Azure:

 SSH into the control node and follow the steps below:
 - Create an SSH key in the ansible container and use it to update the SSH keys in Azure for the Web VMs and the ELK machine.
 - SSH into each of the web machines from the control node and add the IP addresses.
-- Modify the remote_user in ansible.cfg file in /etc/ansible on the jumpbox to the user name used for the webservers and ELK machine.
+- Modify the remote_user in ansible.cfg file in /etc/ansible on the jump box to the username used for the webservers and ELK machine.
 - Update the Hosts file with two groups, one for ELK, one for the webservers
 - Download the playbooks for the webservers, ELK, elastic beat, and metric beat onto your ansible container.
 - Place the beats config files in /etc/ansible/files and update the beats configuration files to include the IP address of the ELK Server
-- Run the playbooks, and navigate to <ELK machine ip>:5601/app/kibana to check that the installation worked as expected.
+- Run the playbooks and navigate to <ELK machine ip>:5601/app/kibana to check that the installation worked as expected.